klebgenomics/Kleborate/README.md

 * [setuptools](https://pypi.python.org/pypi/setuptools) (required to install Kleborate)
   * To install: `pip install setuptools`
 * BLAST+ command line tools (`makeblastdb`, `blastn`, etc)
-  * version 2.2.30 or later is needed, as earlier versions have a bug with the culling_limit parameter
+  * Version 2.2.30 or later is needed, as earlier versions have a bug with the culling_limit parameter.
+* [Mash](https://github.com/marbl/Mash) is required to use the `--species` option

 #### Installation